-In the main migrating mailboxes from Exchange On-premises to Exchange Online works nicely, and syncs to 95% all silently in the background.
+In the main migrating a mailbox from Exchange On-premises to Exchange Online that works nicely, and syncs to 95% all silently in the background.
 Then you have your cut-over task to reach 100%.
 We’ve migrated thousands of users with minimal if any interruption.

 The chances are when you are nearing the end of your mailbox migration, this is when the anomalies and the troublesome items appear.